MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Lens.LensSdk.LaunchLens

-When user launches Lens to capture or import images in any app, Lens SDK is launched, and this event is collected.
-Launch data helps us determine the number of users/devices launching the app and further understand feature usage.
+Launches help us determine the number of users/devices launching the app and further understand feature usage.
 It helps us track the volume of users using the product, as well as identifying changes in trends, help look for and rectify issues in the product.
 The following fields are collected:

+The following fields are collected on Android:

+- **Data_CameraXBindUsecasesApi** - Time taken by camera library to initialize before it launches camera.

+- **Data_CameraXBindUsecasesToPreview** - Time taken by camera library in showing camera preview to user.

+- **Data_CurrentWorkFlowType** - Explains whether the user was capturing, editing, saving images, etc.

+- **Data_IsDexModeEnabled** - Boolean indicating if device supports Samsung Dex features.

+- **Data_IsEmbeddedLaunch** - Boolean field indicating if user launched the control in picture-in-picture mode.

+- **Data_IsInterimCropEnabled** - Boolean field indicating if user has chosen to manually crop each image.

+- **Data_IsMultiWindowEnabled** - Boolean field indicating if it's possible to run app in split screen.

+- **Data_IsTalkBackEnabled** - Boolean indicating if device is in accessibility mode.

+- **Data_LaunchPerf** - Integer indicating time taken to launch the app.

+- **Data_LensSdkVersion** - Version of the SDK running in the app.

+- **Data_RecoveryMode** - Boolean field indicating if this session was recovered after app was killed.

+- **Data_SDKMode** - The mode in which image(s) were captured.

+- **Data_SessionId** - Identifier tracking each session of the app.

+- **Data_TelemetryEventTimestamp** - Time at which this event or action was completed.

+The following fields are collected on iOS:

+- **Data_currentWorkflowId** - Explains whether the user was capturing a photo, scanning document, whiteboard, etc; or extracting text, table, etc; from images.

+- **Data_defaultWorkflow** - Explains the default mode in which camera was launched, like document, whiteboard, photo, businesscard.

+- **Data_imageDPI** - Specifies the quality in DPI (low, high medium) in which media was captured.

+- **Data_isExistingUser** - Specifies if the user is a new user or existing user.

+- **Data_isFirstLaunch** - Boolean indicating if the app is being launched after a new installation.

-- **Data_isResumeSession** - Whether the app was launched in resume or user did a fresh start.
+- **Data_isResumeSession** - Specifies whether the app was launched in resume or user did a fresh start.
 (Boolean field)

-- **Data_launchPerf** - Integer indicating time taken to launch the app (on Android)
+- **Data_launchReason** - Determine if the launch is done via Camera or Gallery.

-- **Data_LaunchWorkFlowItem** - Field specifies if the app is launched from camera screen or edit screen.
+- **Data_launchWorkflowItem** - Field specifies if the app is launched from camera screen or edit screen.

+- **Data_Lens_SessionId** - Identifier tracking each session of the app.

+- **Data_LensEventName** - Name of the event, I.e. Office_Lens_LensSdk_LaunchLens

 - **Data_mediaCompressionFactor** - The factor by which images are compressed by app.

-- **Data_RecoveryMode** - Boolean field indicating if this session was recovered after app was killed (on Android)

-- **IsDexModeEnabled** - Boolean indicating if device supports Samsung Dex features.

-- **IsEmbeddedLaunch** - Boolean field indicating if user launched the control in picture-in-picture mode.
+- **Data_version** - Version of the SDK running in the app.

-- **IsInterimCropEnabled** - Boolean field indicating if user has chosen to manually crop each image.

-- **IsMultiWindowEnabled** - Boolean field indicating if it's possible to run app in split screen.

-- **LaunchPerf** - Integer indicating time taken to launch the app (on iOS)

-- **RecoveryMode** - Boolean field indicating if this session was recovered after app was killed (on iOS)

-- **SDKMode** - The mode in which images were captured.

 #### Office.OfficeMobile.AppActivation.Launch